-Out-Of-Network Benefit

-When You use an Out-of-Network Provider, Your out-of-pocket expenses will generally be higher than seeing an In-Network Provider.
-An Out-of-Network Provider may bill You for any balances beyond the Deductible, Copayment and/or Coinsurance (sometimes referred to as balance billing).
+- In-Network.
+Choosing In-Network Providers saves You the most in Your out-of-pocket expenses.
+In-Network Providers will not bill You for balances beyond any Deductible, Copayment and/or Coinsurance for Covered Services. - Out-of-Network.
+Choosing Out-of-Network Providers means Your out-of-pocket expenses will be higher than choosing an In-Network Provider.
+Also, an Out-of-Network Provider may bill You for balances beyond any Deductible, Copayment and/or Coinsurance.
+This is referred to as balance billing.